Tenby Lifeboat Station

 Tenby Lifeboat Station (Gorsaf Bad Achub Dinbych-y Pysgod) comprises two locations, an All-weather lifeboat station, and a separate Inshore lifeboat station, in Tenby, a seaside resort approximately 40 mi due west of Swansea, on the western shore of Carmarthen Bay, in Pembrokeshire, Wales.

-A lifeboat station was established at Tenby by the The Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS) in 1852, passing to the management of the Royal National Lifeboat Institution (RNLI) in 1854.
+A lifeboat station was established at Tenby by The Shipwrecked Fishermen and Mariners' Royal Benevolent Society (SFMRBS) in 1852, passing to the management of the Royal National Lifeboat Institution (RNLI) in 1854.